Credit Card Return Protection Report: Who Offers the Best Deal?

 Most major credit cards offer a so-called “return protection” service, much like rental car insurance and extended warranties.
 Credit card return protection enables eligible cardholders to return items that a retailer won’t accept.
 The specifics vary by issuer and card, however.
 So before relying on this particular credit card benefit, it’s important to determine if you are covered, which items can be returned and how much you can get for them.

-Citi Prestige and ThankYou Premier are the best credit cards for return-protection benefits.
+Chase Sapphire Reserve and J.P.
+Morgan Reserve are the best credit cards for return-protection benefits.

-Credit card return protection has improved significantly in recent years, with the average WalletHub score rising by 21.7% since 2015.
+Credit card return protection has improved compared to last year, with the average WalletHub score rising by 17.3%.

-Almost half (48%) of consumer credit cards have a return protection program.
+Less than half (42%) of consumer credit cards have a return protection program.

-Only two of the top 10 credit card issuers offer a return-protection benefit with their business cards: American Express and Chase.
+Only one of the top 10 credit card issuers offers a return-protection benefit with their business cards: American Express.

 Most cards cap refunds at $300 per returned item.

-Few cards (7%) limit the number of claims you can make, but all cap the dollar amount you can claim each year.
+Few cards (18%) limit the number of claims you can make, but all cap the dollar amount you can claim each year at $1,000.

-50% of return-protection programs exclude jewelry and video game purchases from coverage.
+Almost all return-protection programs exclude jewelry purchases from coverage.

 American Express, Wells Fargo and USAA are the most transparent issuers when it comes to return-protection policies.